JuliaHEP/Geant4.jl/docs/src/index.md

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

 ## Release Notes
+### 0.1.6
+- New features:
+    - Restructured G4Vis as an extension of Geant4.jl.
+It is automatically loaded when all the required weak dependencies are satisfied (e.g. "Makie", "Colors", "StaticArrays", "Rotations", "LinearAlgebra")
+    - Added missing basic solids including the `BooleanSolid`
+    - Using the `IGLWrap_jll` binary wrapper to `libigl` C++ library to draw boolean solids.
 ### 0.1.5
 - New features:
     - Support for Multi-threading.
 New parameter in `G4JLApplication` to set the number of threads.
 Default is serial, `nthreads = 0`